Gynecomastia Surgery Houston

 By Dr. Patrick W. Hsu

 Males can also have larger breasts that may be hereditary, drug or steroid induced or just unknown.
 When this happens, it is referred to as gynecomastia.
 These cases can vary from just a simple breast bud to larger cases where there may be a lot of breast tissue.
 It can be just one sided or both sided and is often times associated with pain and discomfort, especially if manipulated.
 Additionally, these individuals are usually extremely self-conscious of their body and avoid situations that involve them taking off their shirt such as the pool or beach.
-Dr. Hsu understands the embarrassment these patients have and have helped many patients feel completely normal with their shirts off in whatever situation.
+Dr. Patrick Hsu and Dr. Melissa Crosby understand the embarrassment these patients have and have helped many patients feel completely normal with their shirts off in whatever situation.

 View More Photos